 the House, and finally the President would have to approve and sign.

 Have questions?
 Are you a

 self-employed worker in California?

-The city of Murrieta, CA is considered a safe place for families with very good schools and good law enforcement.
-It is regarded as a commuter’s city to Corona or Riverside or a one hour drive to San Diego.
-Affordable home prices, parks, and quality of life are what attract people to this Southwest Riverside County city.
-Here are the best neighborhoods in Murrieta, CA for 2019.
+The city of Murrieta, CA is considered a safe place for families with very good schools and top-notch law enforcement.
+It is regarded as a commuter’s city for those who drive to Corona, Riverside or a one-hour drive down to North San Diego.
+The benefits are affordable home prices, nice parks, and quality of life are what attract people to this Southwest Riverside County city.
+Without further delay here are the best neighborhoods in Murrieta, CA.

 Copper Canyon is a master-planned community situated at Clinton Keith and Calle De Oso Oro.
 There are two entrances into the community, one via Clinton Keith, and the other from Washington Street.

 1.)
 The community of Copper Canyon has a large 8 ½ acre park which includes athletic fields, bike paths, walking, sitting areas, and a concession stand.

 Copper Canyon homes surround Cole Canyon Elementary School which is is probably the top-performing elementary school in the district.
 Low taxes and few homes in HOAs (there are some, but they are mostly low).

 with school age children can attend one of the best-rated schools in Thompson